nyc-crh/site/content/gallery/a-days-work.md

 ---
 layout: gallery
 draft: false
+docset: who-governs-schools
+docsetTitle: Who Governs Schools? bundle masses-to-experts
+bundleTitle: >
+ From the "Masses" to "Experts"
 date: 1902-10-01
 displaydate: "October 1902"
 title: A Day’s Work in a New York Public School, excerpt